-1. The Constitutional Council shall have power to:

-a) evaluate and declare the unconstitutionality of laws and the illegality of normative acts of State offices;

-b) settle conflicts of jurisdiction between the sovereign public offices;

-c) make prior evaluations of the constitutionality of referenda.

-2. The Constitutional Council shall also:

-a) verify the legal prerequisites required of candidates for the office of President of the Republic;

-b) pronounce upon the permanent incapacity of the President of the Republic;

-c) verify the death and the divestiture of the President of the Republic;

-d) evaluate electoral complaints and appeals in the last instance, and validate and proclaim electoral results, in the terms of the law;

-e) decide, in the last instance, on the legality of the establishment of political parties and coalitions, as well as evaluate the legality of their names, acronyms and symbols, and order their dissipation in the terms of the Constitution and the laws;

-f) adjudicate actions contesting elections and the deliberations of political parties, as well as the legality of their names, acronyms and symbols;

-g) adjudicate actions concerning disputes about the terms of office of deputies;

-h) adjudicate actions concerning incompatibilities established in the Constitution and in the law.

-3. The Constitutional Council shall exercise such other powers as may be assigned to it in terms of the law.
+- 1. The Constitutional Council is competent: - a) to evaluate [apreciar] and to declare the unconstitutionality of the laws and the illegality of the normative acts of the organs of the State; - b) to settle conflicts of competence between the organs of sovereignty; - c) to previously verify the constitutionality of the referenda; - d) to evaluate and to deliberate concerning the dismissal of the Governor of [a] Province and of the Administrator of [a] District, by the President of the Republic; - e) to evaluate and to deliberate concerning the dissolution of the provincial, district and autarchic assemblies, by the Council of Ministers. - 2.
+It belongs also to the Constitutional Council: - a) to verify the legal requisites required for the candidatures to President of the Republic; - b) to declare the permanent incapacity of the President of the Republic; - c) to verify the death and the loss of the mandate of the President of the Republic; - d) to evaluate in last instance, the electoral recourses and complaints, to validate and to proclaim electoral results in the terms of the law; - e) to decide, in last instance, the legality of the constitution of the political parties and their coalitions, as well as to evaluate the legality of their denominations, acronyms, symbols, and to order the respective extinction in the terms of the Constitution and of the law; - f) to judge the actions of impugning of the elections and of deliberation of the organs of the political parties; - g) to judge the actions that have for [their] object disputes relative to the mandate of the Deputies; - h) to judge the actions that have for [their] object the incompatibilities provided for in the Constitution and in the law. - 3.
+The Constitutional Council exercises the other competences that are attributed to it by law.